How-to·Mar 1, 2026·8 min read

 Compliance loggingCustom development requiredAudit trail built in

-FlexibilityHigh, but requires developer time for every changeConfigurable without code
+FlexibilityHigh, but requires developer time for every changeCredit policy configurable without code

 What This Looks Like in Practice

 A borrower submits a loan application with supporting documents: bank statements, payslips, and an ID.
-The submission triggers a workflow: AI processors extract key data, a rules engine validates completeness and flags anomalies, clean applications route to a junior analyst, complex cases escalate to a senior credit officer, and approval triggers an update to the loan management system.
+The submission triggers a workflow: Document Intelligence reads and analyses the file, normalizing income and computing average daily balance and DSCR; the Decision Engine validates completeness, runs your credit policy, and flags anomalies; clean applications route to a junior credit officer; complex cases escalate to a senior credit officer; and approval triggers an update to the loan management system.

 With a well-designed workflow, a team that previously reviewed 30 applications per day can move through 150 or more, not because they are working faster, but because the system is handling everything that does not require their judgment.